-I acquired a new toy for my birthday.
-It worked perfectly when I purchased it..
-At the time, I had no 220V service in the shack, but I do now. ;) The amp, however, isn't exactly "ready for prime time".
+I acquired a new toy for my last birthday.
+It worked perfectly when I purchased it, and until I tore it down.
+The amp, however, wasn't exactly "ready for prime time".

-Again, it was fully operational as-purchased, and I'm happy with the deal the seller and I made.
+Again, it was fully operational as-purchased, and I'm 100% happy with the deal the seller and I made.
 It's pictured here before I kindof got carried away;

 One of my many mental illnesses is, I can't leave things alone when I get them.
 I wanted to internally-inspect it, and evaluate it's overall condition before hooking it up.
 I'm glad I did, judging by what I found -- But oh, God, what have I done??!!!

-Well, the tube sockets are in.
 I found an interesting layout on N3COB (Glenn's) web page, that is basically the route I'm taking with mine.
 I'd like to thank Glenn for his help and corespondence outlining his experiences, and the awesome schematic he emailed me!
-BTW, I think I'm going to direct-ground the grid pins on those sockets.

 There are new and interesting "finds" at every turn in this AMP!

-I'll bet these are overlooked by many who replace their tubes, because even after I had the tubes out for a couple of weeks, I STILL didn't notice this until last Wednesday, when I removed the old suppressors from the plate cap connectors to make new ones -- I appologise for pic quality here.
-I don't know why, but this is the clearest pic out of six that I took, and could not re-take them because I "took care of it" before posting this update....
+I'll bet these are overlooked by many who replace their tubes, because even after I had the tubes out for a couple of weeks, I STILL didn't notice this until last Wednesday, when I removed the old suppressors from the plate cap connectors to install new ones -- I apologize for pic quality here (I don't know why, but this is the clearest pic out of six that I took, and could not re-take them because I "took care of it" before posting this update...).
 Anyhow --

-A bit too late for MY build, as I went with the W7RY and Harbach upgrades, but there is another awesome modernization available for this amp in the UK;
+A bit too late for MY rebuild project, as I went with the W7RY and Harbach upgrades, but there is another awesome modernization available for this amp in the UK;

 It's a bit more expensive overall, but it appears to be a very comprehensive approach to upgrading/protecting Heathkit and other amps, or for controlling homebrew designs.
 As for my Heathkit -- it may be down for a while...
 I really need to see a psychiatrist about this obsession of mine!